Today in Tribe History: September 20, 1954

 The Cleveland Indians match a season-high by extending their winning streak to eleven straight games as they defeat the Chicago White Sox 7-4 at Cleveland Stadium.

 Bob Feller improved to 13-3 with the win as the Indians improved to 109-40 on the season.
 Feller was charged with three runs on eight hits over six and two-thirds innings.
 He walked two and struck out one.

 The Sox scored in the fourth on a single from Sherm Lollar and put up two more in the seventh on an RBI-single from Minnie Minoso and an RBI-groundout from Jim Rivera.
-Lollar added another solo run in the eighth on a double to left, but Wertz hit a homer in the bottom of the inning to erase the damage.
+Lollar would add another solo run in the eighth on a double to left, but Wertz would hit a homer in the bottom of the inning to erase the damage.

 Having already clinched the AL pennant, the Indians saw their lead in the standings grow to a season-high nine games.